closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 Things are not as straightforward when communicating to the web app from the native app.
-Rather than exposing an event-based system, React Native WebView allows you to inject arbitrary JavaScript code into the web view at any time.
+Rather than exposing an event-based system, React Native WebView allows you to inject arbitrary JavaScript code into the `WebView` at any time.
 This means that you can do almost _anything_ at _any time_.

 Like this: